How to Find the BEST Deals with the LEAST Amount of Marketing

 We pull a list from Listsource.com for all properties that have absentee owners, have been sold in the past year, and are in the zip code 12345.
 Listsource.com returns a list of 1000 transactions that meet our criteria.

 We input our “property avatar” criteria back into Listsource.com and pull a second list.
-Since we are brand new investors and have a small marketing budget, we decide to only target the subdivision we live in.
+Since we are brand new investors and have a small marketing budget, we decide to only target the real estate investment opportunities in the subdivision we live in.
 When we download the list, we discover that there are 50 single-family properties in our subdivision that were built between 1970 and 1980 and are between 1200 and 1500 square feet.
 We print out 50 “we buy houses” flyers and mail them to all 50 addresses.

 Within a week, we hear responses from 5 homeowners and we are able to get 1 property under contract.
 We present the deal at a local REIA meeting, and after a brief bidding war, we’ve assigned our first contract!

-The exact step-by-step process to finding the best deals with the least amount of marketing expenses is:
+The simple, step-by-step process to finding the best deals with little marketing expenses is:

 - Download a property list from Listsource.com